gdg-x/hoverboard/docs/tutorials/04-deploy.md

 Once you obtained the token, you need to store it as a **secret** called `FIREBASE_TOKEN` in the settings of your repository.
 Additionally you need to set your Firebase `project-id` as a secret called `FIREBASE_PROJECT_ID`.
 More details on this process can be found here: [Creating and storing encrypted secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).

-Push this change to `master`, and Github Actions will deploy your project to Firebase after every commit.
+Push this change to `main`, and Github Actions will deploy your project to Firebase after every commit.

 Enjoy